Axiomatic Characterizations of Draft Rules: Introduction

 \citet{rottenberg1956baseball} and \citet{neale1964peculiar} were among the first to highlight the importance of competitive balance in sports leagues. \citet{borland2003demand} provide an excellent review of the literature, and they discuss the connection between competitive balance and spectator demand. \citet{humphreys2002alternative} introduces a long-run measure of competitive balance and shows that this measure is a significant determinant of total annual attendance in MLB.
 Several important papers are devoted to empirically evaluating the impact that drafts have on competitive balance.
 For instance, \citet{grier1994rookie} show that earlier picks in the NFL draft are associated with better performance in subsequent seasons, and \citet{butler1995competitive} shows that the MLB draft has significantly reduced the within-season dispersion of winning percentages.

-\citet{kohler1971class} provided one of the earliest theoretical studies of drafts.
-It gives an algorithm for constructing the Nash equilibrium in a drafting game with two teams. \citet{brams1979prisoners} show that, with only two teams, the Nash equilibrium strategies produce an allocation which is Pareto efficient with respect to pairwise comparison; however, this is not necessarily true when there are three or more teams. \citet{brams2005efficient} show that an allocation is efficient if and only if it is the outcome of a draft rule associated with some picking sequence. \citet{caragiannis2019unreasonable} point out that draft rules satisfy a version of EF1 when agents have additive preferences.
-It is well-known that draft rules are manipulable (e.g., \citealp{kohler1971class}; \citealp{hatfield2009strategy}). \citet{bouveret2011general, bouveret2014manipulating} study the problem of computing optimal manipulations, while \citet{aziz2017complexity} consider the computational complexity of such problems.
+\citet{kohler1971class} provide one of the earliest theoretical studies of drafts.
+They give an algorithm for constructing a subgame perfect Nash equilibrium in a decentralized two-team drafting game. \citet{brams1979prisoners} show that, with only two teams, the equilibrium allocation is Pareto efficient with respect to pairwise comparison; however, this is not necessarily true when there are three or more teams (see also \citealp{manea2007serial}).
+For a (centralized) draft rule with arbitrarily many teams, \citet{aziz2017equilibria} show that the sincere outcome---the allocation that results under truthful reporting---can be supported by a Nash equilibrium. \citet{brams2005efficient} show that an allocation is Pareto efficient with respect to pairwise comparison if and only if it is the sincere outcome of a draft rule associated with some picking sequence.
+When agents have additive preferences, \citet{caragiannis2019unreasonable} point out that draft rules satisfy a version of EF1; furthermore, each pure strategy Nash equilibrium induces an allocation that is EF1 with respect to the agents' true preferences (\citealp{amanatidis2024allocating}; see also \citealp{amanatidis2024round}).
+Given the well-established fact that draft rules are manipulable (e.g., \citealp{kohler1971class}; \citealp{hatfield2009strategy}), \citet{bouveret2011general, bouveret2014manipulating} study the problem of computing optimal manipulations, while \citet{aziz2017complexity} consider the computational complexity of such problems.